anandu06dev/ng4StarterKit/README.md

 Moreover, while with task-based UI components we expect appropriate view models, the HATEOAS approach provides us with CRUD-based resource models.
 Very often service providers create RESTful Web APIs, where clients have to stitch data together by themselves.
 In order to satisfy UX requirements it is not feasible to prepare read models for every client's use case!
 In this context a HATEOAS approach is excellent for mobile devices and CRUD-based applications, but can be crucial to smart desktop applications.
-For more information about REST data aggregation please visit: https://phauer.com/2015/restful-api-design-best-practices/
+For more information about REST and data aggregation visit the following website: https://phauer.com/2015/restful-api-design-best-practices/

 ## Navigation patterns